nt-rbmk/demo-tf-ans/README.md

    aws_access_key_id = AKXXXXXRU
    aws_secret_access_key = 00XXXXXXXXBU
 ```
-3. Checkout the code and let' s prepare the terraform environemt, by creating the S3 bucket that will store the terraform state.
+3. Checkout the code from this repo and let' s prepare the terraform environemt, by creating the S3 bucket that will store the terraform state.

    **NOTE**: Please use your own profile name and a different S3 bucket name.
 ```